Katie Macfarlane

-Kathryn Ann "Katie" Macfarlane, (born January 16, 1982) is a former American women's basketball player and a current U.S. Army intelligence officer.
+Kathryn Ann Macfarlane, (born January 16, 1982) is a former American women's basketball player and a current U.S. Army intelligence officer.
 She was Army's women's basketball team's all-time leading scorer.
-Kelsey Minato broke her MacFarlane’s record in December 2015.
+Kelsey Minato broke her MacFarlane's record in December 2015.

 High school

 Macfarlane attended Clarence High School in Clarence, New York.
 She graduated in 2000 with 1,426 career points, placing her 50th all-time on the Western New York girls basketball all-time scoring leaders list, according to The Buffalo News.
 In the 1998–1999 season, she was named an All-Western New York first team selection by The Buffalo News.
 In the 1999–2000 season, she repeated as an All-Western New York first team selection, and also was named Buffalo News Basketball Player of the Year.

 College

 Macfarlane attended the United States Military Academy at West Point, New York.
 During her four-year career with the Black Knights, she set the school's all-time scoring record, which had stood for 20 years.
 In the 2003–04 season, she was chosen as the Patriot League Player Of The Year, as voted by the league's head coaches.